Cannes: Film highlights societal sexism in Bangladesh | DW | 08.07.2021

 She is not only portrayed as a hero in the movie.
 Rehana is also depicted as a flawed and imbalanced person, whose life is spiraling out of control.

-Bangladeshi actor Azmeri Haque Badhon, who plays Rehana, said it was a painful journey to become the character, and that Rehana has "become a part of her."
+Bangladeshi actor Azmeri Haque Badhon, who plays Rehana, told DW that it was a painful journey to become the character, and that a part of herself became "blended" with Rehana.

-"The journey was painful and is still painful," Badhon told DW.
+"The journey was painful and is still painful," Badhon said.
 "Maybe that is the reason why people at the premiere liked the film so much."

 She added that the story represents the pain of women worldwide.
 "I can identify with the wounds of Rehana.
 I think every woman, both in Bangladesh and the world, can identify with these wounds," she said.